asmblah/quarantiner/README.md

 [![Build Status](https://github.com/asmblah/quarantiner/workflows/CI/badge.svg)](https://github.com/asmblah/quarantiner/actions?query=workflow%3ACI)

-[EXPERIMENTAL] Isolates scripts that may modify prototypes by running them inside an `<iframe>`.
+[EXPERIMENTAL] Isolates scripts that may modify prototypes by running them inside an `<iframe>` realm.

 ## What is it?

 This is **not** a security-focused sandbox.
 It is expected (for now) that a script will be able to escape the sandbox if intentional.

-The main purpose of this sandbox is to provide a _lightweight_ isolated script environment so that incompatible or badly-behaving scripts that modify global objects or global prototypes can be isolated enough from each other to function together.
+The main purpose of this sandbox is to provide a _lightweight_ isolated script environment (realm) so that incompatible or badly-behaving scripts that modify global objects or global prototypes can be isolated enough from each other to function together.